 If you wish to terminate your studies on completion of year 1, you will receive a Graduate Certificate.

-In year 2, the first 15 credits are modules essential to the Management of Information Systems Strategy programme.
-These modules should be completed by the end of December of year 2.
-You will then complete a research proposal on a topic of relevance to the Management of Information Systems Strategy for submission by the end of January of year 2.
+In year 2, the first 15 credits are essential to the Management of Information Systems Strategy programme.
+This module should be completed by the end of December of year 2.
+You will also be required to complete a research proposal on a topic of relevance to the Management of Information Systems Strategy for submission by the end of October of year 2.
 Once the research proposal is approved, a dissertation supervisor will be appointed to you.
 It is envisaged that you will complete the Research Methods and Case Study module by May of year 2.
 This module is a combination of common research methods sub module, a Management of Information Systems Strategy specific case study and one elective from a range of modules currently on offer within the specific programmes.
 It is anticipated that while you can choose any of the electives, it is recommended that you choose the elective that best fits with the Management of Information Systems Strategy.
 You will receive advice in relation to this at the appropriate time.